ajaykumar237/Bike_Sales_Interactive_Excel_Dashboard/README.md

 # Bike Sales Interactive Excel Dashboard
--	Developed an interactive dashboard, utilizing lookups and pivot tables to analyse data, leading to a 30% reduction in reporting time.
--	Discovered potential customers across different states, age groups, occupations, and gender.
--	Identified and targeted potential customers across demographics, resulting in a 15% increase in sales.
-# Store Sales Analysis Using Excel

 ### Project Overview
-This project aims to provide insights into the sales performance of a bike company for the past year 2022.
-So that, organization can understand their customers and increase sales in the upcoming year 2023.
+This project aims to provide actionable insights into the sales performance of a bike organization.
+So that, organization can understand their customers and increase sales in the upcoming year.